ranga27/shipment-client-api/README.md

 These endpoints allow you to handle the management of shipments packages and report on their attributes

 ## Constraints
-- No backend DB is used.
-Instead, I have used the filesystem is used for ease of simplicity.
+- No backend database is used.
+Instead, I have used the filesystem for ease of simplicity.
 - Creation of empty shipments is not allowed.
 To create a shipment, adding at least one existing package is mandatory.
 Hence it would be best to create a package before creating a shipment.

 ## Test Data